-RedStack is a remote execution platform that lets individuals or teams upload structured workflows from anywhere, and have them executed step-by-step on-site.
+RedStack is a remote execution platform that lets individuals or teams upload structured workflows from anywhere, and have them executed step-by-step on-site (by executors).
 This is especially useful in domains where physical procedures need to be carried out precisely without the designer (of the workflow) being physically present.

 Note: This is a redacted case study.
 Designs, some domain-specific details and images have been changed, abstracted, redacted to respect confidentiality agreements.